Do I always have to pay the parking fine?

 Bear in mind that you must lodge your objection within 6 weeks of receiving the parking fine.

 The municipality Eindhoven works with eIDAS: the European electronic identification and trust services.
-Do you have an eIDAS-approved digital identity?
-Please use this eIDAS-form.
+Go to the eIDAS form.

 Which documentary evidence should I include with my objection?

 Please provide the following documents with your objection:

 - parking receipt (parking ticket or proof of digital application with personal identification);